nsacyber/WALKOFF/README.md

 You can use Docker Compose to install WALKOFF along with Postgres and Redis.

-Docker Compose is included with Docker CE on Linux and MacOS, but will need to be installed separately (see https://docs.docker.com/compose/install/ for more details.)
+Docker Compose is included with Docker CE on Windows and MacOS, but will need to be installed separately on Linux (see https://docs.docker.com/compose/install/ and https://docs.docker.com/install/ for more details.)

 Once installed, create a file called `docker-compose.yaml` as below (or clone this repository, the file is provided under `k8s_manifests/dockerfiles/walkoff-combined/docker-compose.yaml`)